crossplane/stack-gcp-sample/README.md

-# Minimal GCP Environment Stack
+# GCP Sample Environment Stack

 You can use this stack to spin up a private network as well as resource classes that will let you provision resources in that